pressbooks/pressbooks-saml-sso/readme.txt

 Plugin to integrate Pressbooks with a [Shibboleth](https://www.shibboleth.net/) single sign-on service.

 Users who attempt to login to Pressbooks are redirected to a Shibboleth or SAML2 Identity Provider.
 After the user’s credentials are verified, they are redirected back to the
 Pressbooks network.
 If the Shibboleth UID matches the Pressbooks username, the user is recognized as valid and allowed access.
-If the CAS user does not have an account in
+If the Shibboleth user does not have an account in
 Pressbooks, a new user can be created, or access can be refused, depending on the configuration.

 == Installation ==